 GreenGuard Gold certification is the most useful of all the healthy product certifications out there for certifying products low in volatile organic compounds (VOCs).

-For reference, the average house has a total VOC level of about 200 μg/m3, and the outdoor or “background rate” is about 1/10th of that (20 μg/m3).
+For reference, the average house has a total VOC count of mean = 150 μg/m3 and median = 91 μg/m3, and the outdoor or “background rate” is around 2-5 times lower than indoor levels.

 What Does GreenGuard Gold Certified Indicate for Formaldehyde Levels?